Bhupesh-V/til/DevOps/set-up-sftp-server-using-aws.md

 # Set up a SFTP server using AWS Transfer Family
 **_Posted on 04 Aug, 2022_**

+> NOTE: AWS Transfer Family Service DOES NOT come under AWS Free Tier.
+I got a huge fricking bill after using it.
+So proceed with caution ☠️ .

 ## Step 1: Set up a SFTP server (optional)